kgateway-dev/community/GOVERNANCE.md

-# K8sGateway Governance
+# K8sGateway governance

 This document details the governance model for the K8sGateway Project.

-## Roles and Membership
+## Roles and membership

 Review the following files:

-* [`ROLES.md`](https://github.com/k8sgateway/community/blob/main/ROLES.md) for the different roles that you can have.
+- [`ROLES.md`](https://github.com/k8sgateway/community/blob/main/ROLES.md) for the different roles that you can have.
-* [`MAINTAINERS.md`](https://github.com/k8sgateway/community/blob/main/MAINTAINERS.md) for the project maintainers, including their organizational affiliation.
+- [`MAINTAINERS.md`](https://github.com/k8sgateway/community/blob/main/MAINTAINERS.md) for the project maintainers, including their organizational affiliation.

-## Conflict Resolution and Voting
+## Conflict resolution and voting

 We anticipate resolving most issues through consensus in the community.
 For the rare occasion when consensus is unclear, a public vote will be held.
 The following rules govern our voting process: